Get the most from your education savings

 4. Your student qualifies for school

-Qualified students can study full-time at home or abroad.
+Qualified students can study full-time or part-time at home or abroad.
 We have one of the most flexible group plans for study options.

 5. We make the payments